top of page

 We don't have a cafe as such, but if you have any dietary requirements if you let us know in advance and we can arrange a delicious alternative for you.

-If you have chosen the 'Cake and Drinks Only' option, whilst you wait for your group we have a small indoor shop and lounge area that you can sit in if it is chilly out.
+If you have chosen the 'Cake and Drinks Only' option, whilst you wait for your group we have an undercover seating area, with blankets and heaters that you can use if it is chilly out.

 How do I find you?
 Can I have directions?